 Our long-term goal is to scale up the use of shAR for geometry learning into many classrooms, and to understand teacher thinking about these technologies.
 These outcomes will be key to designing activities and systems of training and infrastructure for shAR that are most useful to and relevant.

 Embodied Learning and Gesture

 Theories of embodied learning highlight the ways all mathematical thinking is embodied – tied to perception, action, spatial systems, and physical motions like gestures.
 AR and VR technologies have incredible potential to leverage embodied approaches to learning and instruction.
-Johnson-Glenberg et al.’s (2014) taxonomy names three dimensions key to the effectiveness of embodied learning interventions in educational settings: (a) motoric engagement, or the degree to which the body and the sensori-motor system are engaged in the learning process, (b) gestural congruency, or the degree to which the nature of type of gestures are relevant and map directly to the concepts to be learned, and (c) the degree to which the learner perceives being completely immersed in the XR environment.
+Johnson-Glenberg et al.’s (2014) taxonomy names three dimensions key to the effectiveness of embodied learning interventions in educational settings: (a) motoric engagement, or the degree to which the body and the sensori-motor system are engaged in the learning process, (b) gestural congruency, or the degree to which the nature and types of gestures are relevant and map directly to the concepts to be learned, and (c) the degree to which the learner perceives being completely immersed in the XR environment.